 The HORSE IDEOLOGY WP blog starts off with the death of my horse Pepper in November of 2007.
 She was an Appaloosa X who I loved so very dearly and I’m in the process of putting my old blogs about our partnership back up in a new WP format.
-She died probably of a heart attack after a three month battle with laminitis that resulted due to Cushings Disease (she came to me on New Years weekend 2000 and passed in November 2007).
+She died probably of a heart attack after a three month battle with laminitis that resulted due to Cushings Disease (she came to me on New Years weekend 2001 and passed in November 2007).
 If you need help regarding this disease start here.

 Tristan (aka T-man, Big Guy, Big Boy), an OTTB, was also a former lesson horse and during my time at the hell barn when I was barn manager was about the last time we rode consistently (2010) because of his many health issues: a fractured pelvis that he recovered from (2009), lameness issues and melanomas.

 Tristan taught me a lot of great things and improved my knowledge of riding quite a bit.
-He was an overbent horse due to many years prior (before me) being ridden in draw reins, heavy on the forehand due to lesson students, went behind the bit and dropped contact, and had physical issues which made him crooked.
+He was an over bent horse due to many years prior (before me) being ridden in draw reins, heavy on the forehand due to lesson students, went behind the bit and dropped contact, and had physical issues which made him crooked.

-There are a lot of my training challenges with ZZ discussed in this blog, however, readers won’t know how borderline dangerous she really was.
+There are a lot of my training challenges with ZZ discussed in this blog, however, readers won’t realize how borderline dangerous she really was.
 In the spring of 2015, after trying two different trainers and working with a rider, and years spent with her, we decided to have her humanely euthanized rather then risk her aggression seriously injuring someone.
+2008-2015.